Les Nuits d'été: Absence

 Adagio; F♯ major.
 Orchestration: 2 flutes, 1 oboe, 2 clarinets in A, 1 horn in A, 1 horn in D, strings.

 The rhetorical "Absence" pleads for the return of the beloved.
 Rushton suggests that unlike the other five songs, this one may make use of existing music, written for an abandoned cantata, Erigone, and this possibly explains why in this song alone Berlioz cut and rearranged Gautier's verses.
 This song, and "Au cimetière", which follows, are strophic, with the form A–B–A.

 Au cimetière: Clair de lune

 Andantino non troppo lento; D major.
 Orchestration: 2 flutes, 2 clarinets in A; strings.

 "Au cimetière: Clair de lune" (At the Cemetery: Moonlight), is a further lament, with the bereaved lover now more distant from the memory of his beloved, and perturbed by a ghostly vision of her.

 L'Île inconnue

 Allegro spiritoso; F major. orchestration: 2 flutes, 1 oboe, 2 clarinets in B flat, 2 bassoons, 1 horn in F, 1 horn in C, 1 horn in B flat, strings.

 "L'Île inconnue" (The Unknown Island) hints at the unattainable – a place where love can be eternal.
 Rushton describes the song as "cheerfully ironic", set by Berlioz "with a Venetian swing".
 This closing song is strophic, with the form A–B–A–C–A–D–A.

+British composer David Matthews has arranged the cycle for baritone and string sextet (2021, premiered by Christian Gerhaher) and soprano and string sextet (2026).